Inflectra/spira-documentation/docs/SpiraTest-Quick-Start-Guide/index.md

 # SpiraTest Quick Start Guide

+!!! tip "Want to access the new and improved Quick Start Guide?"
+    This SpiraTest quick start guide still works great, but we have a newer and greater quick start guide.
+Please feel free to [check it out](../../SpiraPlan-Quick-Start-Guide/).

 ## Logging in and Selecting a Product

 Once you have installed a self-hosted trial or signed up for a hosted